Al Khor (city): Commercial attractions

+Al Khor Corniche

+Al Khor Corniche is one of the most popular and accessible attractions in the city.
+A seafront promenade that runs for approximately 1 km and takes up over 28,000 m2.
+The corniche is dotted with numerous cafes, green areas, and recreational areas.
+Beginning in 2017 and finishing in 2018, Ashghal (the Public Work Authority) refurbished the entire corniche.
+They added two children's play areas, bringing the total to five.
+They also improved accessibility for handicapped people, added over 6,000 m2 of green areas and over 250 seats, and replaced every tile of the walkway.

 Natural attractions

 Al Khor Island (commonly known as Purple Island) is located near the city.
-Considered to be a domestic ecoturism destination, the island is connected to Al Khor by a tapered dirt path which runs through a number of streams.
+Considered to be a domestic ecotourism destination, the island is connected to Al Khor by a tapered dirt path that runs through several streams.

-A fenced-off beach known as Al Khor Family Beach provides a recreational space for families.
-It is situated on the Farkeeh Coast and accommodates bathrooms, a playground and a concession stand.
+A fenced-off beach referred to as either Al Farkiya Beach or Al Khor Family Beach provides a recreational space for families.
+Running for a stretch of about 1,350 m, is situated on the Farkeeh Coast and accommodates bathrooms, a playground and a concession stand.